scallop-lang/scallop-lang.github.io/md/get-started.md

 very popular machine learning framework.
 But before that, we need to first get familiar with how to use Scallop inside Python, by using our Python binding, `scallopy`.
-Make sure you [follow the instruction](/download.html?scallopy) and let's jump right in this following example.
+Make sure you first [follow the instruction](/download.html?scallopy) to install `scallopy` in your Python environment.

 ## Hello World, Revisited